Uncle-Sagbag/seso-website/src/index.md

 title: Home
 layout: home.njk
 ---
-# Welcome to the S.E.S.O.
-Official Website!
+# Welcome to S.E.S.O.
 ***
 ## Schedule
 We operate in the EST timezone.
-However, we are open to all timezones, especially European and Pacific.
+However, we have Operators from other timezones, especially European and Pacific.

 Operation | Saturday | Sunday
 :--|:--|:--